cvscarlos/cvscarlos/README.md

 It's a bit more organized than just browsing on the Repositories page 😄

+## Current project
+ - [Leitor De Notas](https://github.com/cvscarlos/Leitor-De-Notas): the interface of a web app that reads and displays data from brokerage notes of the stock market.

 ## Projects for fun

 - [iCloud Album Downloader](https://github.com/cvscarlos/iCloud-Album-Downloader): a web app for downloading photos from public shared iCloud albums;